 For more than 100 years, the Detroit region’s well connected transportation infrastructure has served the automotive industy’s supply chain and is well positioned to become the next transportation logistics hub.
 With a vastly integrated highway and freeway system, seven international border crossings, five major airports and several airfields, four public transportation authorities, a deep water marine port and eight rail yards, people and goods move easily throughout the region, United States and North America.

-- State of Michigan Map Provided by the State of Michigan.
+- State of Michigan Map – Provided by the Michigan Department of Transportation

-- Downtown Detroit Map Provided by the Detroit Economic Growth Corp.
+- Downtown Detroit Map – Provided by Michigan Department of Transportation

 - I-75 runs north from Florida to Michigan’s Upper Peninsula.

 - I-94 runs west from Port Huron, through Detroit, to Montana.

 - I-96 runs northwest from downtown Detroit to Grand Rapids and Muskegon.

 - Bishop International Airport (Flint) – General aviation and air cargo services.

 - Detroit Metropolitan Wayne County Airport (Romulus) – 16 major national and international airlines.
 Served over 32.5 million passengers and averaged nearly 1,100 departures and arrivals daily in 2014.

 - Coleman A. Young International Airport (Detroit) – General aviation and air cargo services.